Wielding Occam's razor: Fast and frugal retail forecasting: Empirical results

-For the ARIMA models, the modified DM test supports the results in Table 6, indicating the lower maximum order models ($K=1$ and $K=2$) are never significantly worse than higher maximum order models ($K=3,\dots,8$) in terms of both MASE and MSIS on the yearly datasets.
-These lower order models are also significantly better than the higher order models in 50\% to 66.7\% of the horizons on MASE and 100\% of the horizons on MSIS.
-On the quarterly data, again, lower ordered models ($K=1$, 2, and 3) perform significantly better than higher maximum orders.
-On MASE, $K=2$ and $K=3$ are never worse than higher order models, and $K=1$, 2, or 3 are significantly better than $K>3$ 62.5\%-100\% of the time.
-On MSIS, $K=1$, 2, or 3 are never worse than higher order models and they are significantly better 87.5\%-100\% of the time.
-Finally, on the monthly dataset, we see that lower maximum order models ($K=1$) are statistically significantly worse than higher maximum order models, especially on MASE.
-Models of maximum order of $K=4$ and 2 are, however, never significantly worse than other order models while also being significantly better than models with $K \geq 6$ in 61-94\% of the times for accuracy (MASE) and uncertainty (MSIS), respectively.
+For the ARIMA models, the lower maximum order models ($K=1$) are statistically significantly worse than higher maximum order models, especially on MASE.
+Models of a maximum order of $K=4$ and 2 are, however, never significantly worse than other order models while also significantly better than models with $K \geq 6$ in 61\% to 94\% of the time for accuracy (MASE) and uncertainty (MSIS), respectively.